snozbot/fungus/Docs/command_ref/tests_commands.md

 ## Fail
 Fails the current integration test

+Defined in Fungus.FailTest
 ## Pass
 Passes the current integration test

+Defined in Fungus.PassTest
 ## TestNarrative
 Test command for narrative integration tests

+Defined in NarrativeTests